simonmichael/hledger/hledger/Hledger/Cli/Commands/Register.md

 ```

 The `--depth` option limits the amount of sub-account detail displayed.

+The `--drop` option will trim leading segments from account names.

 The `--average`/`-A` flag shows the running average posting amount
 instead of the running total (so, the final number displayed is the